 DCJS will review all applications and make programmatic and budgetary recommendations for consideration by a subcommittee of the Criminal Justice Services Board (CJSB).
 The subcommittee will meet to evaluate reviewer recommendations and any allowable appeals.
-The subcommittee will make final recommendations for consideration by the full CJSB, at the Board's June 9, 2016 meeting.
+The subcommittee will make final recommendations for consideration by the full CJSB, at the Board's June 14, 2018 meeting.

 If the subcommittee recommends for substantive reasons that an applicant not be funded, the applicant may appeal the recommendation before an appeals panel of the CJSB.
 DCJS will notify any applicants eligible for appeal.
 The recommendations of the appeals panel will be presented to the CJSB for final action.
-Grant awards will be issued in early July, 2016, based on the final approval of the CJSB.
+Grant awards will be issued by The Division of Finance and Administration: Grants Management, based on the final approval of the CJSB.
 Fiscal and programmatic revisions may be required as a condition of funding.